 These are the general steps to make homemade vegan baklava.
 For the full step-by-step instructions, scroll down to the recipe card at the bottom of this post.

-13. Bake: Bake at 350°F for 40 to 45 minutes, until the top is dark golden brown and crispy.
+12. Bake for 40 to 45 minutes, until the top is dark golden brown and crispy.

 Recipe Tips

-- Pour the syrup onto the baklava as soon as it comes out of the oven, then allow it to cool for a few hours.
+- Pouring Syrup: Pour the syrup onto the baklava as soon as it comes out of the oven, then allow it to cool for a few hours.
 This allows the syrup to soak into all the layers creating a scrumptious, sticky texture.

 Storing